-Valsartan is an active ingredient in a number of medications used to treat hypertension (high blood pressure), heart failure, and related medical conditions.
-Like all prescription drugs, valsartan has a number of side effects on its own, but the concerns that have been leading to discussion about lawsuits are primarily around the discovery that batches of valsartan have been contaminated with a chemical known as N-nitrosodimethylamine (NDMA).
+Valsartan, an angiotensin II receptor blocker (ARB), is an active ingredient in a number of medications used to treat hypertension (high blood pressure) and related medical conditions, including certain kinds of heart failure.
+Like many prescription drugs, it has a number of side effects on its own, but the concerns that have been leading to discussion about lawsuits are primarily around the discovery that batches of valsartan have been contaminated with a chemical known as N-nitrosodimethylamine (NDMA).
 In September 2018, the FDA discovered that three batches of valsartan manufactured by Torrent Pharmaceuticals also contained traces of a second impurity, N-nitrosodiethylamine (NDEA).

 NDMA is classified by the U.S. Environmental Protection Agency (EPA) as a probable human carcinogen.
 It was primarily used in the past in the production of rocket fuel, antioxidants, and other industrial uses.
 Because of its carcinogenic properties, NDMA has been used by some scientists to induce cancer in rats for research.

-In July 2018, the FDA and at least 22 health and safety agencies in other countries, including Health Canada and the European Medicines Agency, issued recalls for valsartan due to the discovery of traces of NDMA in the drug.
+In July 2018, the Food and Drug Administration and at least 22 health and safety agencies in other countries, including Health Canada and the European Medicines Agency, issued recalls for valsartan after discovering the presence of NDMA in the drug.
 The FDA has stated that the contamination likely was caused by changes to the drug’s manufacturing process, and that some valsartan products may have contained NDMA for as long as four years.

-Since the initial announcement, the valsartan recall has been expanded to include valsartan-containing products (including valsartan/hydrochlorothiazide) from these affected companies:
+Since the initial voluntary recall announcement, the recall list expanded to include valsartan-containing products (including valsartan/hydrochlorothiazide) from these affected companies: